Adapt to Changes in Thunderbird 61-68

 Renamed JavaScript modules

-A number of Javascript modules have been renamed with the .jsm extension.
+A number of JavaScript modules have been renamed with the .jsm extension.
 Most notably:

 • mailServices.js has been renamed to MailServices.jsm.
 This change was originally backwards-compatible with a deprecation warning, but the changes to module importing (see below) made that pointless and the old file has now been removed completely.